 Instructor: Ling Chan | Jun 21–Aug 9 | Thu 10 a.m.–12:30 p.m.

-  In this course, we will focus on the spread of Buddhism through the Silk Road, its transformations in Central Asia and China, and the subsequent cultural and political ramifications by examining archaeological sites, visual and material remains, and textual sources.
+Focus on the spread of Buddhism through the Silk Road, its transformations in Central Asia and China, and lastly the subsequent cultural and political ramifications by examining archaeological sites, visual and material remains, and textual sources.

 Religion in East Asia

 Instructor: Timothy Gutmann | Jun 22–Aug 10 | Fri 10 a.m.–12:30 p.m.